Predicting Motivations of Actions by Leveraging Text

-Humans have the remarkable capability to infer the motivations of other people's actions, likely due to cognitive skills known in psychophysics as the theory of mind.
-In this paper, we strive to build a computational model that predicts the motivation behind the actions of people from images.
-To our knowledge, this challenging problem has not yet been extensively explored in computer vision.
-We present a novel learning based framework that uses high-level visual recognition to infer why people are performing an actions in images.
+Understanding human actions is a key problem in computer vision.
+However, recognizing actions is only the first step of understanding what a person is doing.
+In this paper, we introduce the problem of predicting \emph{why} a person has performed an action in images.
+This problem has many applications in human activity understanding, such as anticipating or explaining an action.
+To study this problem, we introduce a new dataset of people performing actions annotated with likely motivations.
 However, the information in an image alone may not be sufficient to automatically solve this task.
-Since humans can rely on their own experiences to infer motivation, we propose to give computer vision systems access to some of these experiences by using recently developed natural language models to mine knowledge stored in massive amounts of text.
-While we are still far away from automatically inferring motivation, our results suggest that transferring knowledge from language into vision can help machines understand why a person might be performing an action in an image.
+Since humans can rely on their lifetime of experiences to infer motivation, we propose to give computer vision systems access to some of these experiences by using recently developed natural language models to mine knowledge stored in massive amounts of text.
+While we are still far away from fully understanding motivation, our results suggest that transferring knowledge from language into vision can help machines understand why people in images might be performing an action.